SiobhanGi/student_directory/README.md

 # student_directory

-A Command line program where you can add/print the students of Villians Academy.
+A Command line program to add/print/save the students of Villians Academy.

 Full list of functions: